MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

     ![Screenshot showing GCP create project dialog](media/connect-gcp-create-project.png)

 > [!NOTE]
+> After the project is created, make sure that:
+>
-> After the project is created, in the tool bar, make sure that the dedicated project is selected in the drop-down at the top.
+> * The dedicated project is selected in the drop-down at the top.
+> * The Pub/Sub API is enabled.
+To enable, go to the Pub/Sub tab.

 ### Create a dedicated service account for the integration